holium/realm-support/README.md

 ## Changelog

+### `v0.1.0` - 01/19/23
+- improved build processes
+- sys.kelvin update to 16
+- updated agent so that leaving a room as a non-creator auto-leaves in the agent
+- connection issues fixed
+- filtered rooms properly
+- fixed popover that didn't appear
+- Add reveal input to "Add ship" onboarding step
+- Refactor reveal input in hosting settings to use the new `design-system` component
+- misc `design-system` cleanups:
+   - Make getting css var colors typesafe
+   - Make the Icon component use css var colors for filling
+- Build out components that will be needed for the browser and other new apps
+   - Row
+   - Tab
+     - Multiplayer
+     - Singleplayer
+   - Bookmark
+   - Folder
+   - SectionDivider
+* release-v.0.1.0 by @lodlev-migdev
+* 489 deployment updates by @lodlev-migdev
+* release-v0.1.0 by @lodlev-migdev

 ### `v0.0.79` - 01/13/23
 * 639 right click delete room by @Tenari
 * Toolbar rename folder by @ajlamarc